 The stunning scepter and the sword were made in Italy and were a gift from the Pope.
-The Crown Jewels were made with Scottish gold along with King James V’s melted-down crown.
+The Crown Jewels were made with Scottish gold and King James V’s melted-down crown.

 The crown, scepter, and sword of state were first used together for the coronation of a monarch in 1543 when Mary Queen of Scots ascended to the throne.
-The iconic Stone of Destiny, used for centuries to inaugurate monarchs, is displayed in the Crown Room.
+The iconic Stone of Destiny, used for centuries to inaugurate monarchs, is on display in the Crown Room.

 They were last used in the coronation of Queen Elizabeth II when they formed part of the coronation chair.

-Now that you have seen Edinburgh Castle, you can finish your tour and enjoy the rest of the grand sites with beautiful views of the city below.
-Walk around many of the ramparts while getting views of the city from all sides.
+Now that you have seen Edinburgh Castle, you can finish your tour and enjoy the rest of the great sites with beautiful views of the city below.
+Walk around many of the ramparts while getting stunning city views from all sides.

 The Cast of Characters of Edinburgh Castle

-There have been some fascinating characters that makeup Edinburgh Castle’s history.
+There have been some fascinating characters that fill Edinburgh Castle’s history.
 Let’s delve into their stories.

 Saint Margaret (1045 to 1093)

 Margaret was an English princess.
 Born and raised in exile in Hungary, she returned to England aged about 10.
-Forced to flee after the Norman invasion of 1066, she took refuge at the Scottish court.
-Margaret and King Malcolm III (known as Canmore) were married in 1070, she was the mother of three Kings of Scotland.
+She was forced to flee after the Norman invasion of 1066 and took refuge at the Scottish court.
+Margaret and King Malcolm III (known as Canmore) were married in 1070; she was the mother of three Kings of Scotland.

-Margaret was a very pious Christian and was known for her many charitable works.
+Margaret was a very pious Christian known for her many charitable works.
 She has been credited for having a civilizing influence on her husband Malcolm, who was illiterate, by reading him narratives from the bible.
-She instigated religious reform and is attributed to a number of substantial changes to the Church of Scotland.
+She instigated religious reform and is attributed to several substantial changes to the Church of Scotland.
 With her husband and her sons’ upbringing, she emphasized that they should be just and holy rulers, which influenced many generations of Scottish rule.

-At 48 years old, Margaret died at Edinburgh Castle on November 16, 1093, three days after receiving the news of her husband’s death in battle along with their eldest son Edward.
+At 48 years old, Margaret died at Edinburgh Castle on November 16, 1093, three days after receiving the news of her husband’s death in battle and their eldest son Edward.
 Margaret was canonized in 1250 by Pope Innocent IV.

 King David II (1324-1371)